balunist/mbp_docs2/source/pre-mapping/selection.rst

 |

-    In addition, you can select a board type e from the list presented by MBP in the Lumber tab.
+    In addition, you can select a board type from the list presented by MBP in the Lumber tab.
 The following image shows the board type Mahogany Unfinished (0.152) selected, adding 2 additional components to the previous selection for a total of 4 selected components.
 All selected components are highlighted in the 3D model.